Warehousing Operations & Maintenance

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||32.5%|

 Online Warehousing Operations & Maintenance Programs

-In 2018-2019, 1 schools offered a parts and warehousing operations and maintenance tech program of some type.
+In the 2018-2019 academic year, 1 schools offered some type of parts and warehousing operations and maintenance technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.